 About Me

 Hi, I'm Will, and I'm a Senior at Cornell University studying Computer Science.
 My research interests primarily lie within computer vision, representation learning, and robotics.
-I'm currently working with the PoRTaL lab on robot learning from video demonstrations.
+I'm currently working with the PoRTaL lab on learning whole body humanoid control from video demonstrations.
 In the past, I've done research at the ETH Zurich Robotic Systems Lab and the Greenberg Lab, as well as engineering internships at NASA and Amazon.
 At Cornell, I've maintained a 4.1 GPA, I'm a teaching assistant for CS 1620: Visual Imaging in the Electronic Age, and I'm a Rawlings Presidential Research Scholar.
-Outside of school, I enjoy climbing and running marathons.
+Outside of school, I enjoy climbing, running marathons, and playing foot volley.
 Here are a few of my recent projects :)

 ETH Zurich Robotic Systems Lab